 According to this study, the Solid State Drive Market Size was valued at USD 33.2 billion in 2023.
 However, before 2023, Hard Drives had the highest market coverage, even more than solid-state drives.
 As SSDs become cheaper, more people can upgrade to them, even for large data volumes.
 I have seen people setting up large RAID arrays just with SSDs.
-So, there is a new change in the industry.
+There is a new development in the industry.
 However, in this article, we will discuss the pros and cons of both SSDs and HDDs.
 So, let’s get started.

 Working Basics of SSDs

 A single cell can hold one or more bits of data inside it.
 In the consumer market, we have two primary options: TLC and QLC NAND Flash SSDs.
-The SLC and MLC are now saturated just to the enterprise SSDs.
+The SLC and MLC are now saturated just with the enterprise SSDs.
 As the number of bits per cell increases from single-level cell (SLC) to multiple-level cell (MLC, TLC, and QLC), the performance and endurance decrease.
 The QLC has the lowest performance and endurance numbers.

-The PCIe NVMe SSDs connect to the system through the PCIe interface and on the M.2 NVMe ports.
+The NVMe SSDs connect to the system through the PCIe interface and on the M.2 NVMe ports.
 It interacts directly with the CPU and offers higher bandwidth and lower latency compared to other popular computer storage drives.
 NVMe drives get expensive but faster with the newer PCIe generations.

 The SATA drives, on the other hand, connect to the system generally through the chipset.
 The highest SATA version, i.e., SATA-3, offers the practical bandwidth of 600 MB/s, which is suitable for everyday tasks but may cause bottlenecks on high-end computers.